SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Bottled water is definitely easy to come by when conditions are favorable, but it has a relatively short shelf life.
-Canning water is a great method to preserve water, and there’s an easy-to-follow tutorial on Loaves and Dishes that shows us how to do it ourselves!
+Canning water is a great method to preserve water, and there’s an easy-to-follow way to do it ourselves!

 Stocking an emergency water supply is something everyone should do regardless of their situation.
 Natural disasters can disrupt water supply, contamination can occur with chemical or biological hazard leaks, and cold weather can cause pipes to freeze and burst.

 Using 1/2 gallon jars is about the best method that you can use for this.
 You can fill the spaces in your next canning with jars filled with water.
 Place them, inverted, into the water bath in the empty spaces left.
 After 5 minutes you will have a serious seal on that water.

 You now have sterile canned water.
 This can be used for hydration or it can be used to rinse wounds.
 Either way, its water on hand that you do not otherwise have.